dessalines/essays/buddhism/meditation.md

 ## Daily schedule

 - Pick at least 2 specific times every day, to meditate for 15-30m.
 Setting an alarm helps, for consistency.
 Find what works best for you.
+- 7m of concentration, 7m of insight, 7m of metta

 ## What doesn't work